sshyran/tbapi/README.md

 ## Installation

 Simply include the tbapi.js file into your website.
-This will create the window.tbapi variable which you can use to access the API.
+This will create the window.tbapi object which you can use to access the API.

 ## Usage